xyncro/freya-optics/README.md

 ## Overview

-Freya Optics provides custom optics from the loosely-typed OWIN data structures to the strongly typed [Freya.Types](https://github.com/xyncro/freya-types) data structures, enabling a consistent and safe approach to working with request and response data.
+Freya Optics provides custom optics from the loosely-typed OWIN data structures to the strongly typed [Freya Types](https://github.com/xyncro/freya-types) data structures, enabling a consistent and safe approach to working with request and response data.

 ## Status